ibm-cloud-docs/vpc/certificate_validate.md

       ```
       {: pre}

-4. Verify the host key document issuer.
+4. Verify the certificates issuer.
 Compare the output of the following two commands.
 The output should match.
    ```sh
    openssl x509 -in ibm-hyper-protect-container-runtime-1-0-s390x-20-encrypt.crt  -issuer -noout
    openssl x509 -in ibm-hyper-protect-container-runtime-1-0-s390x-20-intermediate.crt -subject -noout